Are you looking for an opportunity to help introduce, inspire, and engage the next, more diverse generation of fisheries professionals?

 - In order to participate, Mentors must return to the AFS Hutton Program an acceptance form signed by the student, parent or guardian, and mentor.

-- Complete and submit students’ bi-weekly timesheets, signed by student and mentor.
-It is recommended that mentors submit a brief overview the student’s two-week period.
+- Complete and submit students’ bi-weekly timesheets, signed by student and mentor along with a brief overview the student’s two-week period.

 - Complete a final report and program evaluation once the internship is finished